sonic-net/SONiC/doc/memory_statistics/memory_statistics_hld.md

+## SAI API

+No SAI API change or addition is needed for this HLD.

+## Configuration and Management

-## **Daemon Configuration Management**
+### **Daemon Configuration Management**

 The `memorystatsd` process will dynamically manage its configuration with the help of `hostcfgd`.
 The design ensures reliable behavior by utilizing both a predefined configuration file and the ConfigDB for real-time updates.

 - **Read Configuration at Startup**: Upon startup, the `memorystatsd` process reads its default configuration from a predefined config file.
 This guarantees that in the event of a restart—whether due to a crash or manual intervention—the daemon will always return to a known, consistent state.

-- **Monitor ConfigDB for Changes**: During runtime, `hostcfgd` monitors the `MEMORY_STATISTICS_TABLE` in ConfigDB for any configuration changes made via the CLI, such as adjustments to retention periods, sampling intervals, or enabling/disabling the daemon.
+- **Monitor ConfigDB for Changes**: During runtime, `hostcfgd` monitors the `MEMORY_STATISTICS` table in ConfigDB for any configuration changes made via the CLI, such as adjustments to retention periods, sampling intervals, or enabling/disabling the daemon.

 - **Signal Daemon to Reload Configuration**: When a configuration change is detected in ConfigDB, `hostcfgd` signals the `memorystatsd` process using the `SIGHUP` signal to reload its configuration without restarting the process.
 This ensures the changes are applied dynamically during runtime.